EN-IH-WDPT-JUN21/MigNeves-Midterm_Project/README.md

 - transactionType: Type of transaction,
     - SEND to send money to the account,
     - RECEIVE to receive money from the account
-    - must be owned by the Account Holder
 - toAccountId: Identifier of the account to interact with,
 - secretKey: Secret key of the account to interact with
 - transfer: Amount to transfer.